aaslinur/personal-website/content/home/experience.md

     date_end: 2022-06-01
     description: |-2
         Projects:
-        * Universal Access: Development of a Comprehensive Measurement
+        * Universal Access to Family Planning: Development of a Comprehensive Measurement
         * Children, COVID-19, and its Consequences (The “Triple C” Project)
+  - title: Research Assistant
+    company: University of Washington, Center for Studies in Demography and Ecology
+    company_url: ""
+    company_logo: org-uw
+    location: Washington
+    date_start: 2021-09-01
+    date_end: 2022-06-01
   - title: Research Assistant
     company: University of Washington, Center for Studies in Demography and Ecology
     company_url: ""